Non Credit Courses

-A non-credit eight-week course on academic grammar and essay writing.
-Classes are held twice per week for 1.5 hours/ Offered 2-3 times per year in collaboration with the Center for English Language Learning, Teaching, and Research (CELLTR).
+A non-credit twelve-week course on academic grammar, critical thinking, and essay writing.
+Classes are held twice per week for 2 hours each.
+Offered 2-3 times per year.
 Open to undergraduate and graduate students.

 Structuring Ideas through Grammar

 Your choices as a writer depends on what you have already written and what you are going to write next.
 In this way, the structure of a single sentence both contributes to and depends on the context in which it occurs and the sentences around it.
 Learn how to improve the clarity, logic, and flow of your writing by understanding this relationship between grammar and discourse.

 Speak like Obama: Creating Emphasis through pausing

 Learn how speaking in message units can add weight and authority to your class presentations.